pwoolcoc/restapi-3/README.md

 If you do not have `npm`, just run `node index.js` to run the server, and `node tests.js` to run the tests.

+# Usage

+There are docs in the `docs/` folder with some examples on how to use the endpoints.

+There is no way to register new users, so if you want to add users, please add them to the JSON-formatted file, `users.dat`.